shift-org/shift-docs/app/test/testing.md

 To test the backend, at the root of repo run: `npm test`.

 All tests use the [Node Test runner](https://nodejs.org/docs/latest/api/test.html#test-runner), with [supertest](https://github.com/forwardemail/supertest) for making (local) http requests.

 ## Isolating tests:

-Tests can be identified by name: ex. `npm test -- --test-name-pattern="ical feed"`
+Tests can be singled out by name: ex. `npm test -- -pattern="ical"`

-Or, temporarily can be marked with 'only' in the code.
-For example: `describe.only()`, and then selected with: `npm test -- --test-only```
+Or, in the test code, they can be temporarily marked with 'only'.
+For example: `describe.only("ical feed")`, and then isolated with: `npm test -- -only`

+# Mysql tests:

-By default tests use sqlite, you can test against mysql as well:  `npm test -db=mysql`.
+By default tests use sqlite, you can test against mysql as well:  `npm test -- -db=mysql`.
 It launches a standalone docker container for the tests.
-Additionally, `npm test -db_debug` will log queries to the db.
+Additionally, `npm test -- -db_debug` will log queries to the db.

 # Test Data